manassakis/manassakis.github.io/_pages/about.md

 **Education**

-Computer Science degree from the [Hellenic Open University](https://www.linkedin.com/school/hellenic-open-university/), and master’s degree in Information Security from [Royal Holloway, University of London](https://london.ac.uk/courses/information-security) (in progress).
+Computer Science degree from the [Hellenic Open University](https://www.linkedin.com/school/hellenic-open-university/), and master’s degree in Information Security from [Royal Holloway, University of London](https://london.ac.uk/courses/information-security) (on hold).

 **Certifications and volunteer experience**